Heroku Ruby Support

 - 3.1.x:

-This means that while 2.5.9 is no longer “supported” on the Heroku-20 stack, it is still available for use at your own risk.
+This means that while 2.5.9 is no longer “supported” on the Heroku-20 stack, it’s still available for use at your own risk.
 Heroku always recommends using a supported Ruby version.

-If your version of a library such as Rails does not work on a supported Ruby version, you may need to use a service such as Rails LTS that provides maintained version of older releases for a fee.
-The Rails LTS project is not affiliated with Heroku or with Rails Core.
+If your version of a library, such as Rails, doesn’t work on a supported Ruby version, you can use a service such as Rails LTS.
+Rails LTS provides a maintained version of older releases for a fee.
+The Rails LTS project isn’t affiliated with Heroku or with Rails Core.

 Rails Version Support

 Heroku’s support of Rails versions mirrors the Rails Core version support.
-We officially support the last three minor releases versions of Rails (for example 6.0.x, 5.2.x, and 5.1.x).
-Heroku does not sunset availability for older Rails versions.
+Heroku doesn’t sunset availability for older Rails versions.
 This means that any version of Rails that has ever been able to deploy on the platform can still be used on the platform today.
-The one limitation of this guarantee is that we cannot promise that older versions of Rails will work on the oldest available Ruby version on a given stack.
+The one limitation is that we can’t promise that older versions of Rails can work on the oldest available Ruby version on a given stack.

-For example, if Rails 3.2 cannot run on Ruby 2.4.10 or higher then you will be unable to run a Rails 3.2 application on the Heroku-18 stack.
-We do not maintain version compatibility information between Ruby and Rails at this time.
+For example, if Rails 3.2 can’t run on Ruby 2.4.10 or higher, then you can’t run a Rails 3.2 application on the Heroku-18 stack.
+We don’t maintain version compatibility information between Ruby and Rails.

-If your version of a library such as Rails does not work on a supported Ruby version, one option may be to use a service such as Rails LTS that provides maintained version of older releases for a fee.
-The Rails LTS project is not affiliated with Heroku or with Rails Core.
+If your version of a library, such as Rails, doesn’t work on a supported Ruby version, you can use a service such as Rails LTS.
+Rails LTS provides a maintained version of older releases for a fee.
+The Rails LTS project isn’t affiliated with Heroku or with Rails Core.

-If you’re not using a Rails Core officially supported version or a LTS supported version it means that your application likely has security vulnerabilities that are unpatched.
+If you’re not using a Rails Core officially supported version or an LTS supported version, your application likely has security vulnerabilities that are unpatched.
 We recommend always staying on an officially supported Rails version.

 Pure Ruby applications, such as headless processes and evented web frameworks like Goliath, are fully supported on Heroku.